 To replace the motherboard, remove the switch cover and the motherboard, then install the new motherboard and replace the switch cover.

-CAUTION: Always wear a ground wrist strap when opening the switch's cover to avoid electrostatic discharge.
+CAUTION: Always wear a ground wrist strap when opening the switch's cover to avoid Electrostatic Discharge (ESD).

 NOTE: You need a #2 and a #4 Phillips head screwdriver to remove and install a motherboard.

 Removing the Motherboard